csvaughen/LEAN-HW4/README.md

 # LEAN2-HW-Template

-this is the repo where I'll post the LEAN2-HW assignment for MAT 211
+this is the repo where I'll post the homework assignment "LEAN-HW4" for MAT 211 at MCCC.

-the work here is adapted from "The Mechanics of Proof" by Heather Macbeth
+The work here is adapted from "The Mechanics of Proof" by Heather Macbeth

  [The Mechanics of Proof](https://hrmacbeth.github.io/math2001), by [Heather Macbeth](https://faculty.fordham.edu/hmacbeth1), was originally developed for the course Math 2001 at Fordham University.